 and hauled the land out into the sea and west next to Óðinsey, and that is called Selund (Sjælland).
 There she lived afterwards.
 Skjǫldr, son of Óðinn, married her.
 They lived at Hleiðra (Lejre).
 A lake was left behind.
 It is called Lǫgrinn (Mälaren).
 The fiords in Lǫgrinn correspond to the headlands in Selund.
-So said Bragi inn gamli (the Old):15
+So said Bragi inn gamli (the Old):15 the plundered isle, wide-pastured,18 paced; and four heads also.
+[16] But when Óðinn heard that good land was available from Gylfi to the east, he went there, and he and Gylfi came to terms, because Gylfi did not think he had the power to withstand the Æsir. Óðinn and Gylfi often competed in tricks and illusions, and the Æsir were always superior.19 Óðinn established his dwelling by Logrinn at the place now called Old Sigtúnir, and built a large temple there and performed sacrifices according to the custom of the Æsir.
+He took possession of lands over the whole area that he gave the name Sigtúnir to.
+He gave dwelling places to the temple priests.

-Gefjun dragged from Gylfi, gladly, a sea-ring homeland, 16 Danmork's addition, so that the draught-beasts were steaming.
+Gefjun dragged from Gylfi, gladly, a sea-ring homeland, 16 Denmark's addition, so that the draught-beasts were steaming.
 With eight orbs of the forehead17 the oxen, in front of the plundered isle, wide-pastured,18 paced; and four heads also.